dev-guy/geo/docs/country-selection-requirements.md

 7. When the escape key is pressed in combobox, it shold close and the selected country should no change

-8. When the enter key is pressed in the combobox, the selected country should be updated and the combobox should close.
+8. When the enter key is pressed in the combobox, the selected country is updated and the combobox closes.

-9. When the enter key is pressed in the combobox, the selected country should be updated and the combobox should close.

-10. When a space is typed in the combobox, it should select the
+10. When a space is typed in the combobox, it selects the
-    highlighted item but the combobox should remain open
+    highlighted item and the combobox should remain open

 11. Down arrow from the search box should go to the first item in the first group